EgeSaykan/2048-AI/README.md

+# 2048 AI

+# Goal
+Using pygame library I have created a very basic version of 2048 game.
+My goal is to create an AI using NEAT algorithm to solve the game.

+# Game
+Game is very simple, numbers move up, down, left or right.
+Same numbers add up.

-# 2048-AI
+# AI
-I will build the classic 2048 game using pygame, and try to manage to create the perfect AI for it.
+AI is still in development.